ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ```
    {:pre}

-   You can set an environmental variable using `--env` flag in `KEY=VALUE` format.
-This flag can be specified multiple times.
+   You can set the version of {{site.data.keyword.visualrecognitionshort}} service using the `--env` flag.
+For versioning, check this [link](https://{DomainName}/apidocs/visual-recognition/visual-recognition-v3#versioning)
    {:tip}

 ### Bind the {{site.data.keyword.cloud_notm}} services to jobdef